Frequently Asked Questions

 Trinity offers a small class environment for our students.

-Class sizes typically range between 12-18 per grade.
-Teacher assistants help teachers in the classrooms in Pre-K and K.
+Class sizes typically range between 12-20 students per grade.
+Teacher assistants help teachers in the pre-kindergarten, kindergarten, and classrooms with over 18 students.

 What grades are offered at Trinity?

 Is Trinity affiliated with a church or denomination?

 Trinity is a Christ-centered, interdenominational, independent Christian school.
 We are not affiliated with any church or denomination.
 Several Christian churches, both Protestant and Catholic, are represented at the school.
 Our faculty are committed Christians who focus on integrating the essentials of the Christian faith within the framework of our curriculum.

 During the past few years, enrollment has ranged from 165-190.

 Is Trinity accredited?

 Trinity has been accredited since 2001.
 In 2012, Trinity completed an intensive self-study and received dual accreditation for Pre-K-12th grades with the New England Association of Schools and Colleges and the Association of Christian Schools International.